H-ario-m/RAG-Wishper/README.md

    - Combines retrieved context with the query
    - Uses GPT to generate a coherent answer
    - Returns the final response to the user

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenAI for providing the GPT models
-- Hugging Face for the sentence transformers and cross-encoder models
-- FAISS for efficient similarity search
-- Wikipedia for the knowledge base